austindavidbrown/Centered-Metropolis-Hastings/README.md

 # 'Centered' Metropolis-Hastings independence algorithm for Bayesian logistic regression with Gaussian priors

-A Python library for 'centered' Metropolis-Hastings using Pytorch for tensor computations.
+A Python library for centered Metropolis-Hastings for Bayesian logistic regression with Gaussian priors.
+This library uses Pytorch for matrix calculations.
 Install using PIP:

 ```bash
 pip install cmhi